lb1997ccb/adaptive-layout-transformer/README.md

    ```
 2. Open the project in your preferred Java IDE.

-3. Compile and run `AdaptiveLayoutTransformerMain.java.
+3. Compile and run `AdaptiveLayoutTransformerMain.java`.

 4. Interact with the GUI to see the dynamic layout changes.